Certainty and recognition for NSW short-term rentals under new regulations in 2021

 Summary

-As Australia's leading short-term rental management company, MadeComfy welcomes the certainty that the NSW Short-term Rental Planning Policy will bring to the industry.
+As Australia's leading short-term rental management company, MadeComfy welcomes the certainty and recognition that the NSW short-term rental planning policy will bring to the industry.

-For property owners requiring assistance with navigating the new rules in NSW, get in touch with our team today.
+For property owners requiring assistance with navigating the new rules in NSW, CONTACT MADECOMFY today.

 Beds